 Cerebral palsy is most often caused by unavoidable delivery complications or gene mutations; however, this birth injury can also be a result of mistakes made in the delivery process by a medical doctor or nurse.

 If your child was born with cerebral palsy due to medical malpractice, you may be able to file a claim to seek compensation for past and future medical bills, pain and suffering, and a loss of future earnings capacity against the doctor, nurse or hospital.
 This compensation is often desperately needed as the lifelong care for a child with cerebral palsy alone may cost in excess of $1 million.

 Brent Wieand is an experienced personal injury lawyer in Philadelphia who serves clients throughout Pennsylvania and New Jersey.
-If your child was born with cerebral palsy attorney Wieand may be able to help determine if it was caused by medical negligence.
-For a free legal consultation, call Brent Wieand at 1(800) 481-5206 or fill out the online form.
+If your child was born with cerebral palsy, birth injury lawyer in Philadelphia, PA Wieand may be able to help determine if it was caused by medical negligence.
+For a free legal consultation, call Brent Wieand at 1(888) 789-3161 or fill out the online form.

 A Birth Injury Can be Caused by Medical Malpractice